AERONETAQ/viirs_snpp_daily_gridding/README.md

 ## Important Note on Data Access (NASA S3 Restrictions)

-NASA's SNPP VIIRS daily data from the Earthdata/LAADS DAAC S3 bucket is only accessible from AWS services (such as EC2) that are located in the AWS us-west-2 region.
+NASA's SNPP VIIRS daily Level 2 data from the Earthdata/LAADS DAAC S3 bucket is only accessible from AWS services (such as EC2) that are located in the AWS us-west-2 region.
 If you are not running this package on an AWS instance in us-west-2, you will not be able to access the S3 bucket directly.

 **If you want to process data manually on your local machine:**